akeeba/release-system/README.md

 * **buildfiles** [Akeeba Build Tools](https://github.com/akeeba/buildfiles)

 From `ars/build` run `phing git -Dversion=5.999.999.b1` to build an installable package with the fake version number `5.999.999.b1`.

+## Build with docker compose

+The included docker compose file allows you to build ARS without the hassle of installing the dependencies locally on your host.
+A zip file will be created in the _release_ folder which can be installed on your Joomla web site.
+To make a release, run the following command in the root folder of this project.

+`docker-compose run ars`

+If you want to define the version of the package, run the following command:

+`docker-compose run -e VERSION=7.0.5 ars`